ebourg/jsign/README.md

 * ECS container credentials are now supported when signing with AWS KMS (contributed by Alejandro González)
 * The `keystore` parameter can now be specified with the `ETOKEN` storetype to distinguish between multiple connected devices
 * The command line tool on Windows now works even if the installation path contains a space (contributed by Tres Finocchiaro)
+* The error handling with DigiCert ONE has been improved (contributed by Alejandro González)

 #### Version 7.1 (2025-02-14)